k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 2. "devices"      - The device hex code of device
 3. "drivers"      - The driver name the device is registered with
 4. "pciAddresses" - The pci address of the device in BDF notation (if device type is accelerator or netDevice)
+5. "acpiIndexes"  - The acpi index of the device
-5. "auxTypes"     - The type of auxiliary network device (if device type is auxNetDevice).
+6. "auxTypes"     - The type of auxiliary network device (if device type is auxNetDevice).
-6. "pfNames"      - The Physical function name
+7. "pfNames"      - The Physical function name
-7. "rootDevices"  - The Physical function PCI address
+8. "rootDevices"  - The Physical function PCI address
-8. "linkTypes"    - The link type of the net device associated with the PCI device
+9. "linkTypes"    - The link type of the net device associated with the PCI device

 The "pfNames" and "rootDevices" selectors can be used to specify a list and/or range of VFs/SFs for a pool in the below format
 ````